malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Also, in the brain the data state may be stored in one particular set of neurons, while the processor is a different set of neurons.
 So which set of neurons is conscious?
 Or more accurately, which set of neurons has phenomenal experience?

 * Lastly, given that consciousness can apparently be produced with such a simple data state and processor in a simple cyclic relationship, surely there could be many such simple cyclic regions within even a single brain.
-Perhaps with the left and right hemispheres, for example.
+Perhaps the left and right hemispheres of the brain are examples of this.
 Why does such a brain not experience multiple consciousnesses?

 These questions are best characterised as an 'intuitional gap': theories of consciousness exist that support it being an entirely physical phenomenon, and yet our intuitions about consciousness make it hard for us to accept that a simple physical explanation is sufficient.
-The leads many to assume a metaphysical explanation is necessary.
+For example, this has lead many to assume a metaphysical explanation is necessary.
+Ned Block beautifully summarised this intuitional gap in "The Harder Problem of Consciousness" [Block2003] when he stated: "Not only do we lack a ground of belief [to decide something as conscious vs not conscious], but we lack a conception of any ground of belief".

-I posit that the error here is our intuition.
-Our intuitions on the subject tend to be contradictory.
-Even an individual talking about this area will often make statements that seem to contradict each other.
-Our intuitions are so strong that they make it hard for us to consider the possibilities rationally, and thus may actually be leading us astray.
+I posit that the error here is our intuition itself.
+The question of phenomenal consciousness is so hard to measure that we are left with little else than intuition to guide our judgements.
+But our intuitions on the subject tend to be contradictory; between individuals, and even from the same individual.
+Our intuitions are so strong that they make it hard for us to consider the possibilities rationally, and thus they may actually be leading us astray.

+I won't attempt to make a claim about which aspects of our intuitions are misleading.
+But I do think that this is the area where research should focus.

 Curiously, the theory presented here does leave open one important variable within the realm of the physical.
 It is possible that something physical, within the biology of the brain neurons, is required to turn the state model and/or processor into phenomenological experience.
 In other words, given two regions of biological neural network (in the same individual or in different individuals), both having equivalent model states and data processing capabilities, could it be that one has a biological structure that turns the model into experience, while the other does not?
 Our intuition is that there is something special about experience that requires more than just a self-serving data model.
+But our intuition has questionable judgement.

 At this stage, I am sympathetic to two possibilities:
 1. That there does exist a biological difference between the aforementioned two neural network regions.
 2. That there is no difference between the two neural network regions, and thus any system with a model and processing loop that replicates the behaviours of the visceral loop must be conscious.

-And thus that consciousness is not as magical as our intuitions would have us think.
+I prefer to think that consciousness is an entirely physical construct, and thus I take the second possibility to imply that consciousness is not as magical as our intuitions would have us think.

-I don't have any idea how to test which is true.
+Yet, I don't have any idea how to test which possibility is true.
 And, furthermore, I fear that our intuition is of little help at this stage.

-But, if I am to hazard a guess, I would argue in favour of the latter, as per the following very simplistic logic that depends on my own flawed intuition:
-* it's all just electrical and chemical signals, so it's hard to imagine there being any fundamental difference between one kind of neuron and another in terms of their ability to produce phenomenal experience.

 # Curious Effects